Meet the team behind INDEX: Design to Improve Life®

 m: +45 50 10 22 78

-Lotte is Education Director at INDEX and is responsible for all initiatives concerning the post education of teachers, challenges for school children and consultancy tasks within the entire school systems in Denmark and abroad.Read more
+Charlotte is our Education Director and is responsible for all initiatives concerning the INDEX education programmes for teachers, company leaders, startups and decision makers.Read more

 Simone joined INDEX in 2012 and is responsible for researching and developing new business models supporting the process of rolling out our new strategy, including globalizing the INDEX: Award.
 This includes carrying out concept and strategy development, as well as research and knowledge mapping.
 She also works on our documentary collaboration with filmmaker Michelle Carpenter.